ESICUP/datasets/2d_rectangular/README.md

-## 2D Rectangular
+# 2D Rectangular

 > [!NOTE]
+> The entries below represent the original dataset files from each respective publication.
-> Many of these datasets have been converted to a common format by Oscar Oliveira, and made publicly available in his [OR-Datasets](https://github.com/Oscar-Oliveira/OR-Datasets/tree/master/Cutting-and-Packing/2D-) repository.
+> Many of these datasets have been converted to a common format by Oscar Oliveira and are publicly available at https://github.com/Oscar-Oliveira/OR-Datasets

 - [`2dvsbpp`](2dvsbpp)